Agroecology & Climate Change

 4. Human Resources

-ii. teaching instiution of agriculture
+i. agricultural scientist ii. teaching instiution of agriculture iii. supporting specialist iv. skilled operators

 5. Impact of Climatic Change